Pioreactor/docs.pioreactor/experiments/02-Secondary level education/salt-stress-on-yeast.md

 <AssemblyInstructionBlock title="Step 1: Preparing the media" images={["user-guide/calibrate.png","user-guide/calibrate_stirring.png"]}>

-1. Prepare a sterile stock of 50g YPD / 1L distilled water.
+1. Prepare a stock of 50g YPD / 1L distilled water.
 Aim for 20ml × the number of Pioreactors you are using, as each Pioreactor will require about 15mL of media.
+2. Divide this stock into small vials, then sterilize by autoclaving.
+Allow stock to cool.
 2. Weigh table salt to add to your media.
 This amount can be calculated as per the example below.
-3. Allow stock to cool
 4. Divide the stock into the sterilized vials and add salt.
 5. Mix the salt with gentle shaking or by using the _Stirring_ function on the Pioreactor.